In Your Eyes (Peter Gabriel song): Say Anything...

 The song was used twice in the 1989 film Say Anything..., as well as its trailer.
 A famous scene from the film occurs when broken-hearted Lloyd Dobler (John Cusack) serenades his ex-girlfriend, Diane Court (Ione Skye), outside her bedroom window by holding a boombox up above his head and playing the song for her.
 Repopularized by its usage in the film, the song reentered the Billboard Hot 100, reaching number 41.
 This release was shorter, with a length of 4:53.

 Crowe says that Rosanna Arquette, who is believed to be the inspiration for the song, encouraged Peter Gabriel to consider allowing the film to use the song.
 Gabriel asked to see Crowe's film and Crowe asked the production company to send Gabriel a rough cut.
 Gabriel rejected the use of his song, telling Crowe that he was uneasy about the overdose of the main character at the end; the studio had erroneously sent Gabriel the film Wired instead.
 He later approved the use of "In Your Eyes" upon seeing Say Anything....
+The edited film version was included on the Rated PG album, a 2019 compilation containing some of Gabriel's songs that were used in film soundtracks.

 In a September 2012 interview with Rolling Stone, discussing the 25th anniversary of So, Gabriel commented on the cultural impact of the scene, "It definitely gave [the song] a second life, because now it's so often parodied in comedy shows and it is one of the modern day Romeo and Juliet balcony clichés.
 I've talked to John Cusack about that.
 We're sort of trapped together in a minuscule moment of contemporary culture."
 In October 2012, as Gabriel played the first few bars of the song during a performance at the Hollywood Bowl, Cusack walked onto the stage, handed him a boombox and took a bow, before quickly walking off again.
 Say Anything... director Cameron Crowe was also present at the concert and later tweeted "Peter Gabriel and John Cusack on stage together at the Hollywood Bowl tonight.
 Won't forget that... ever."